zenangst/Hue/README.md

 ## Examples
 <img src="https://raw.githubusercontent.com/hyperoslo/Hue/master/Images/hex-screenshot.png" alt="Hex Example screenshot" align="right" />
 #### Hex
-This very simple example that displays a bunch of color schemes in a Carousel view.
+This super simple example that displays a bunch of color schemes in a Carousel view.

 It uses hex to set the color for the schemes.
 It leverages from `.isDarkColor` to make the text color readable in all scenarios.

 The demo also features [Spots](http://github.com/hyperoslo/Spots) for rendering the Carousel view.